OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Arithmetic Operators

-The following _Arithmetic Operators_ can be used inside a _Variability Expression_.
+The following arithmetic operators can be used inside a Variability Expression.

 | Keyname | Input                                       | Output  | Description                               |
 | ------- | ------------------------------------------- | ------- |-------------------------------------------|